same31/katoss/README.md

 katoss
 ======

-KATOSS is an acronym for KickAss Torrents + Open Subtitles Search.

-Katoss allows you to download TV Show episodes from [KickAss Torrents](https://kat.cr) platform along with matched subtitles from [OpenSubtitles](http://http://www.opensubtitles.org) database.
+Katoss allows you to download TV Show episode torrent files from different torrent provider platforms along with matched subtitles from several databases.

+It may be linked to a [Sick Beard](https://github.com/midgetspy/Sick-Beard) / [SickRage](https://github.com/SickRage/SickRage) manager API to search 'Wanted' episodes.

+KATOSS was originally an acronym for [KickAss Torrents](https://kat.cr) + [OpenSubtitles](http://http://www.opensubtitles.org) Search.
+Today, it also supports [ExtraTorrents](http://extratorrents.me) and [Addic7ed](http://www.addic7ed.com) subtitles providers.

 Requirements